aadm/nvAppnt/README.md

 5. Scroll down and tap "Add to Home Screen"
 6. The app now appears on your home screen with its own icon

+### Refreshing the PWA after updates

+When the app is updated on GitHub Pages, your iPhone won't pick up the changes automatically because the service worker caches `index.html`.
+To force an update:

+1. **Close the app fully** - swipe up from the app switcher to kill it
+2. **Re-open the app** from the home screen

+If the old version still loads, the service worker cache may be stale.
+In that case:

+1. Open the app in **Safari** (not the home screen icon)
+2. Tap the Share button -> **"Remove from Home Screen"**
+3. Re-install via Share -> **"Add to Home Screen"**

+The service worker uses a versioned cache name (currently `notes-viewer-v2`).
+Bumping this version in `sw.js` forces a full cache wipe on the next activation, which is the cleanest way to guarantee users get fresh assets.

 ### What Gets Saved

 When you install and use the app, the following data is stored **locally in your browser** (never sent to any server except GitHub):